SuperOfficeDocs/superoffice-docs/docs/api/diary/entity/accept-invitation-entity.md

 ---
 title: How to accept an invitation (data layer)
 uid: accept_invitation_entity
-description: How to accept an invitation using entities
+description: How to accept an invitation using entities.
-author: {github-id}
+author: Bergfrid Skaara Dias
-so.date: 05.11.2016
+so.date: 11.04.2021
-keywords: diary
-so.topic: howto
+keywords: diary, calendar, appointment, API, entity, InvitationProvider, ArchiveRows, AppointmentMatrix so.topic: howto
 # so.envir:
 # so.client: